Top 10 KPIs to drive more efficient fleet maintenance management

-MyGeotab offers a highly efficient way to follow and manage this behavior, and related costs.
+MyGeotab offers a highly efficient way to follow and manage this behaviour, and related costs.
 It is a difficult rule to regulate otherwise.
-If your drivers are idling often, this translates into high fuel costs, increases your carbon footprint, and increases labor hours to maintain that fleet along with higher maintenance costs.
+If your drivers are idling often, this translates into high fuel costs, increases your carbon footprint, and increases labour hours to maintain that fleet along with higher maintenance costs.

 Vehicle maintenance completion rate

 How long does it take to get the vehicle in and out of your shop?
 To set realistic expectations, you should assess maintenance downtime on a per-class basis, such as specialty utilities versus passenger cars.
 There would also be priority vehicles, such as patrol vehicles, that would need to get out faster than others.